 - Coat the base of the pottery piece evenly, not leaving a single spot.
 You can move the brush in any direction.

 - If you feel your glaze will run, you can also apply wax-resist about 0.25 inches up on all sides.
 Apply to any area you don’t want your glaze to be.

 - Let the wax-resist dry.
 Wax coats repel themselves, so only one coat is necessary.

 - Now apply your glaze.
 Wipe all the glaze specs that have run down to the wax-resisted area with a clean damp sponge.

 - The Wax resist will burn off in the kiln.
 If an error is made with wax-resist before you applied the glaze, you can save your piece by bisque firing it again and starting over.

 Head on over to this article What Is Wax Resist in Pottery Used For to get more detailed information on its uses.

 This article discussed The Nine Most Common Ways of Glazing Pottery; dipping, dripping, brushing, spraying, stippling, spattering, sponging, glaze trailing, and using glaze along with wax resist.

 To help you apply any or all of these glazing techniques check out Ultimate Pottery Glazing Tools & Supplies Guide

-Don’t forget the most important part of pottery glazing read 27 Glazing Tips for the chances of your glazing success rate to go way up
+Don’t forget the most important part of pottery glazing read 27 Glazing Tips for the chances of your glazing success rate going way up